glicksauce/bikeraces/README.md

    - input, buttons, divs
  - basic css
- implement api. needs to take in zip and type of race and return results format result to appear in DOM create carousel revamp laouyout. format for multiple screen sizes
+ implement api. needs to take in zip and type of race and return results
+    - (discovered api needs location in terms of latitude and lognitude, need to find a way to convert zip code into long, lat units will come back to this) format result to appear in DOM create carousel revamp laouyout. format for multiple screen sizes